Purdue-CS193/homework-0-Shloka-16/index.md

+# Shloka's First CS193 Homework
+### Here's some of my favorite things about CS193
+- The time for fun questions at the end
+- Activities at the beginning
+- The slow pace
+- The coding demonstrations
 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.